International Law Chair

 Vasylenko V. A., one of the leading professors of the Department, in 1988 and 1995-97 was the representative of Ukraine in the UN Commission on Human Rights, a member of the Constitutional Commission, and headed the Ukrainian delegation to the UN Conference on the Law of Treaties in Vienna in 1996.
 After Ukraine became independent, Professor Vasylenko became one of the leading diplomats of our country.
 During 1992-1995 he served as Ambassador Extraordinary and Plenipotentiary of Ukraine to Belgium, the Netherlands and Luxembourg; in 1995-1997 - Ambassador of Special Assignment to the Ministry of Foreign Affairs of Ukraine, in 1997-2001 - Ambassador Extraordinary and Plenipotentiary of Ukraine to the United Kingdom.
 In 2001-2004, Professor Vasylenko served as an ad litem judge at the International Criminal Tribunal for the former Yugoslavia.

 Professor Zadorozhny has been elected twice as People's Deputy of Ukraine - in 1998 and in 2002.
-In 2000-2002, Zadorozhnyi was a Chairman of the Committee on Legal Policy of the Verkhovna Rada of Ukraine, in 2002-2005 - Permanent Representative of the President of Ukraine to the Verkhovna Rada of Ukraine, since 2008 - Advisor to the Prime Minister of Ukraine.
-Since 1999, Zadorozhny has been the President of the Ukrainian Association of International Law and Editor-in-Chief of the Ukrainian Journal of International Law, a Member of the Permanent Chamber of the International Court of Arbitration.
+In 2000-2002, Zadorozhnyi was a Chairman of the Committee on Legal Policy of the Verkhovna Rada of Ukraine, in 2002-2005 - Permanent Representative of the President of Ukraine to the Verkhovna Rada of Ukraine, 2008 - 2010 - Advisor to the Prime Minister of Ukraine.
+From 1999 till 2017 Professor Zadorozhny was the President of the Ukrainian Association of International Law and Editor-in-Chief of the Ukrainian Journal of International Law, a Member of the Permanent Chamber of the International Court of Arbitration.

 The lecturers of the Department are active members of the Ukrainian Association of International Law, which maintains permanent contact and conducts joint activities with national associations of international law of other countries and international non-governmental organizations (in particular, the International Committee of the Red Cross).
 The staff of the Department has founded the Ukrainian Journal of International Law and regularly publishes new issues.
 The Journal considers the main issues of theory and practice of international law.
 This scientific and practical journal has become a discussion panel for international lawyers, a training ground for working out interesting scientific findings.